 For a service, you offer something like, “I have only a few spaces left…” or “If you sign up now, I am offering % off, but only until___”.

-For a product you are selling, you may say “This link is a private unadvertised offer just for new customers”, this can evoke the feeling of being special for the reader and they will not want to miss out.
+For a product you are selling, you may say “This link is a private unadvertised offer, exclusively for new customers”, this can evoke the feeling of the offer being specially for the reader and they will not want to miss out.

 Hopefully, by now your reader has clicked through on your call to action, but either way, the key is to close your email the way you started.
 Casual, yet professional.
 Something like “Looking forward to hearing from you soon”, or “Reach out if you have any questions”, is a good way to sign off.